fuzzygroup/blog/_posts/2017-08-30-running-out-of-disc-space-with-docker.md

 tags: ["docker", "aufs", "disc_space", "bloat"]
 description: Docker has a tendency for its disc space usage to grow dramatically over time.
 Here I discuss the issue and how to address it.
 ---
-I've now been exploring [Docker](https://www.docker.com/) hard core for almost a year now and using it hard core for six months or so.
+I've now been exploring [Docker](https://www.docker.com/) for almost a year now and using it daily for five months or so.
 And, as I get ever closer to shipping a product that runs using containers for everything, I have been continually hitting issues regarding running out of disc space.

 # Understanding The Problem